Module ECP

 sum resulting from the addition

-- ecp:sub (first, second)
+- ecp:sub (num)

 -

 Subtract an ECP point from another (commutative and associative operation).
-Can be made using the overloaded operator
+Can be made using the overloaded operator - between two ECP objects just like the would be numbers.

 Returns: